How to install KOSI Proxy

 Configure KOSI Proxy (Advanced)

-The KOSI Proxy is already configured during installation; however, additional parameters can be adjusted.
+The KOSI Proxy is already configured during installation; however, you can adjust additional parameters if needed.

 1. Hub Whitelist